SajaLahaleeh/RealTimeDashboard/README.md

 # Real-Time Analytics Dashboard
-## We choose Scenario #2 : Real-Time Analytics Dashboard
+## I choose Scenario #2 : Real-Time Analytics Dashboard
 We picked the Real-Time Dashboard project because it feels like a real-world problem we can learn a lot from.
 It lets us practice the main topics from our backend training in a single, practical project.

 ### Why?